kakuliniec/ReMotely/README.md

 # ReMotely - project based on Figma.
-It is just started so the status is: in progress ...
+It is just for desktop view.
 ## The tools which will be used here:

 * Figma
 * Flexbox
+* Grid
 * SASS
 * Visial Studio Code
 * ...